 Many have enlisted temporary support from call centre agents that are onshore and working from home.
 Employing contingent staff is a low-risk strategy to help embed essential Agility into your operating model.
 The reality is that the Contact Centre of the future is likely to include a blended workforce of humans, gig workers and robots.
 With the flexible scale and administrative support of contingent workers, FT workers will be able to work more productively, and alongside real-time data insight from the machines, they will work smarter too.
 With these three elements working together - truly Customer-Centric, CX excellence at all touchpoints can be achieved.

-This is a transcript of a video posted by Jacob Morgan who is one of the world’s leading authorities on the Future of Work.
-He is a best-selling author, keynote speaker and futurist who advises business leaders and organisations all over the world; KPMG, Pandora, Cisco and T-Mobile to name a few.
-Originally targeted to help employees with their self development, we’ve updated it to help employers future proof their workforce
+Jacob Morgan is one of the World's leading authorities on the Future of Work.
+A best-selling author, keynote speaker and futurist, he advises business leaders and organisations all over the world; KPMG, Pandora, Cisco and T-Mobile to name a few on how to Future-Proof their business.
+In this post, we have compiled a list of skills and education areas that Morgan advises will help employers learn what to look for, in order to future proof their workforce

 At the start of a new year, business leaders are in planning mode, laying out the foundations for new targets and aligning strategies on how to get there.
 For many, the tried and tested motto “The Customer Comes First”, still stands true, but with all the strategies out there for improving Customer Experience, what should be the top priority for success in 2020?